Michael Rucker (baseball): Chicago Cubs

-After signing, Rucker made his professional debut with the Arizona League Cubs before finishing the season with the Eugene Emeralds; in 12 2/3 relief innings pitched between both teams, he did not give up an earned run and was 3–0.
-He began 2017 with the South Bend Cubs, and after seven relief appearances in which he compiled a 1.42 ERA, he was promoted to the Myrtle Beach Pelicans, where he transitioned into a starting pitcher.
+The Chicago Cubs selected Rucker in the 11th round of the 2016 MLB draft, and he signed with them for $180,000.
+He made his professional debut with the Arizona League Cubs before finishing the season with the Eugene Emeralds.
+In 12 2/3 relief innings pitched between both teams, he did not give up an earned run and was 3–0.
+He began 2017 with the South Bend Cubs, and after seven relief appearances in which he had a 1.42 ERA, he was promoted to the Myrtle Beach Pelicans, where he transitioned into a starting pitcher.
 In 20 games (15 starts) for Myrtle Beach, he was 5–5 with a 2.51 ERA.
 He spent the 2018 season with the Tennessee Smokies, going 9–6 with a 3.73 ERA in 26 starts.
 He returned to Tennessee to begin 2019 and was promoted to the Iowa Cubs during the season.
 Over 79 2/3 innings (pitched mainly in relief), Rucker compiled a 0–3 record with a 4.18 ERA and 93 strikeouts.

-On December 12, 2019, Rucker was selected by the Baltimore Orioles in the 2019 Rule 5 draft.
+On December 12, 2019, the Baltimore Orioles selected Rucker in the Rule 5 draft.
 On March 6, 2020, the Orioles returned Rucker to the Cubs.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-To begin the 2021 season, he was assigned to Iowa.

-On July 30, 2021, Chicago selected his contract and promoted him to the active roster.
+Rucker began the 2021 with Iowa.
+On July 30, Chicago selected his contract and promoted him to the active roster.
 He made his MLB debut that night against the Washington Nationals, throwing two innings of relief, giving up one run while recording one strikeout.
-With the Cubs in 2021, he pitched 28 1/3 innings in relief with a 6.99 ERA and thirty strikeouts.
+He earned his first MLB save on September 19, retiring one batter.
+With the Cubs in 2021, he pitched 28 1/3 innings in relief with a 6.99 ERA and 30 strikeouts.

-On August 10, 2022, Rucker earned his first career win after tossing a scoreless seventh inning against the Washington Nationals.
+On April 30, 2022, Rucker struck out four batters in an inning.
+August 10, he earned his first MLB win after tossing a scoreless seventh inning against the Washington Nationals.
 He finished the year with a 3.95 ERA across 41 appearances.
-In 2023, Rucker pitched in 35 games for Chicago, registering a 4.91 ERA with 40 strikeouts across 40 1/3 innings pitched.
-Rucker was designated for assignment by the Cubs on February 1, 2024.
+In 2023, Rucker pitched in 35 games for Chicago, with a 4.91 ERA and 40 strikeouts across 40 1/3 innings pitched.
+He was designated for assignment by the Cubs on February 1, 2024.

 Philadelphia Phillies

-On February 6, 2024, the Cubs traded Rucker to the Philadelphia Phillies for cash considerations.
+On February 6, 2024, the Cubs traded Rucker to the Philadelphia Phillies for cash.
 He began the year on the injured list with a right hand arterial vasospasm, and was transferred to the 60–day injured list on June 3.
 Rucker was activated from the injured list on July 26.
-On September 3, Rucker was designated for assignment by the Phillies.
+On September 3, the Phillies designated Rucker for assignment.